DDM-Lab/PhishingTrainingTask/README.md

 The IBL model was developed initialy by Palvi Aggarwal and Shova Kuikel and later on incremented to include model-fitting and model-tracing by Maria José Ferreira.

-confusionMatric.py contains functions to generate confusion matrixes for both models in different settings.
+confusionMatric.py contains functions to generate confusion matrixes and Learning curves for both models in different settings.

 tracingModel1.py and tracingModel2.pt have the developped IBL model.